zdykstra/tmuxc/README.md

 tmuxc attaches to a local or remote tmux session and breaks out each window into a local terminal.
 Each window in a session is tracked by tmuxc, and when found, a shell script is created that is executed by a terminal of your choice.
 The shell script creates a new cloned session that's part of the base session you're monitoring, sets a few options, and focuses a specific window.
 When that window in tmux is closed, the cloned session is killed, causing the script to finish executing and the terminal to close.

+You'll need to modify .tmux.conf and bind a key to the command `new-window -d`.
+This will cause a new window to be created without changing which window the last in-focus terminal displays.

 Example ~/.tmuxc.conf for a local tmux instance
 ```
 {